canjs/canjs/docs/can-guides/commitment/recipes/cta-bus-map/cta-bus-map.md

   }
   ```

-  If there is an error or no busses, the response looks like:
+  If there is an error or no buses, the response looks like:

   ```js
   {